anargh-t/EAOA/README.md

 This repository contains a clean, CIFAR-10-only implementation of an energy-based active learning approach for open-set annotation (EAOA).
 The pipeline maintains two heads: a C-way classifier for known classes and a C+1 detector for unknown/ID separation.
 It queries new labels by first filtering to low epistemic uncertainty (likely closed-set) and then selecting high aleatoric uncertainty samples.
 The candidate width is adapted per round to hit a target query precision.

+New in this update: a Temperature-Scaled EAOA (TS-EAOA) sampler that follows the algorithm described in the TS-EAOA note.
+TS-EAOA replaces the rKNN/GMM heuristics with analytical, temperature-controlled free-energy scores for both epistemic and aleatoric uncertainty.

 ## Key ideas (one slide)
 - Two heads: C-way classifier (AU) + C+1 detector (EU with energy loss)
 - Candidate filtering: low EU → AU is meaningful